-1. Introduction
+Introduction

-A House of Multiple Occupation, commonly referred to as HMOs, are defined as a properties occupied by 3 or more people who do not form a single household (i.e. not living in a family setting) and who share facilities such as a bathroom or kitchen.
+A House of Multiple Occupation, (HMO), is defined as a property occupied by 3 or more people who do not form a single household (i.e. not living in a family setting) and who share facilities such as a bathroom

-HMOs form an important part of Halton's housing supply adding to the choice of living for many residents.
+HMOs form an important part of Halton's housing supply, adding to the choice of living for many residents.
 They provide a flexible and affordable option for housing for many who may have limited options.
 A variety of residents are known to occupy HMOs including people on low incomes, students, young professionals and those on short term work contracts.
 HMO's can form conversions of existing buildings or be purpose built.